 Corporate earnings promise to beat analysts' expectations for the just-completed fourth quarter, but translating the good news into strong stock gains will be challenging for investors.

 Recent optimism has pushed the S&P 500 index <.SPX> up 10.8 percent since the end of September.
-But analysts are questioning how much more stocks can rise as the quarterly earnings season begins Monday, when aluminum maker Alcoa Inc reports results after the market closes.
+But analysts are questioning how much more stocks can rise as the quarterly earnings season begins Monday, when aluminum maker Alcoa Inc

 Fourth-quarter earnings for companies in the S&P 500 are expected to rise sharply from a year ago.
 Still, analysts' estimates have barely changed since the spring despite recent upbeat economic news.